Annual performance review template

 Core traits

-Regardless of what you choose, these traits should not vary greatly from year to year, or across different sections of the organization.
-Performance reviews are tools for measuring performance over time, growth, and improvement.
+Regardless of your choice, these traits should be similar yearly or across different organization sections.
+Performance reviews measure performance over time, growth, and improvement.
 As such, it’s important to ensure that the goals and benchmarks stay fairly consistent.

 Performance goal assessment

-Be sure to spend some time determining if the goals have been achieved satisfactorily, and if not, what factors contributed to that.
-If the original goal was unrealistic, or couldn’t be completed, then it shouldn’t be held against the employee, so be sure to note that in the comments.
+Be sure to spend some time determining if the goals have been achieved satisfactorily and, if not, what factors contributed to that.
+The original goal may have been unrealistic.

 New performance goals